kubernetes/website/content/en/docs/concepts/overview/kubernetes-api.md

 The relative URLs are pointing to immutable OpenAPI descriptions, in order to improve client-side caching.
-The proper HTTP caching headers are also set by the apiserver for that purpose (`Expire` to 1 year in the future, and `Cache-Control` to `immutable`).
-When an obsolete URL is used, the apiserver will return a redirect to the newest URL.
+The proper HTTP caching headers are also set by the API server for that purpose (`Expires` to 1 year in the future, and `Cache-Control` to `immutable`).
+When an obsolete URL is used, the API server will return a redirect to the newest URL.

-The Kubernetes API server proxies an OpenAPI v3 spec per Kubernetes group version at the `/openapi/v3/apis/<group>/<version>?hash=<hash>` endpoint.
+The Kubernetes API server publishes an OpenAPI v3 spec per Kubernetes group version at the `/openapi/v3/apis/<group>/<version>?hash=<hash>` endpoint.